-J. Money Market Mutual funds having a rating of "AAA" or an equivalent by one or more NRSRO with no load and maintained at \$1 par value.
-No more than 20% of the cost value of portfolio value at time of purchase, excluding the Special District Portfolio, should be invested in this category, and the City's investment in any specific mutual fund will not exceed 2% of that mutual fund's total assets.
+J. Money Market Mutual funds having a rating of "AAA" or an equivalent by no less than two NRSRO with no load and maintained at \$1 par value.
+No more than 20% of the cost value of portfolio value at time of purchase, excluding the Special District Portfolio, should be invested in this category;, and the City's investment in any specific mutual fund will not exceed 2% of that mutual fund's total assets.